"Her playing is lovely and elegant but also aggressively declamatory, with a gorgeous dark tone."

 - Flutist Quarterly

 As a studio musician and recording artist, Mary’s work is featured in soundtracks for film, television, and video games, with credits on platforms like Netflix, HBO, and Disney.
-Her discography includes six albums: Flutelore (Big Blue Records), Intersections (Ravello Records), Three-Nine Line (MSR Classics), Charuhas (Naxos), Preludes & Recitations (Tonsehen Records), and Newfound Chamber Winds Live Album (Big Blue Records).
-Upcoming releases include Kairos (2025) with the Newfound Chamber Winds and Khemia Ensemble’s junior album.
+Her discography includes seven albums: Flutelore (Big Blue Records), Kairos (Big Blue Records), Intersections (Ravello Records), Three-Nine Line (MSR Classics), Charuhas (Naxos), Preludes & Recitations (Tonsehen Records), and Newfound Chamber Winds Live Album (Big Blue Records).

 Mary is the flutist of Khemia Ensemble, a group committed to expanding the boundaries of contemporary music.
 The ensemble blends acoustic chamber works, multimedia, and influences from various genres.
-Khemia was awarded the 2023 Chamber Music America Classical Commissioning Grant and has performed at venues such as National Sawdust, Mizzou International Composers Festival, and New Music Gathering.
+Khemia was awarded the 2023 Chamber Music America Classical Commissioning Grant and has performed at National Sawdust, the Mizzou International Composers Festival, and the Wunsch New Music Festival.
 Khemia has also held residencies at universities across North and South America.
-In addition to Khemia, Mary performs with Newfound Chamber Winds, Duo Rossignol, Duo Elektra, and Aviary Quartet, with appearances at events like the ICA Festival in Dublin, Carnegie Hall’s Weill Recital Hall, and multiple National Flute Association conventions.
+Additionally, Mary is a member of the Newfound Chamber Winds and Duo Elektra, with performances at events like the ICA Festival in Dublin, Ireland, the WindWorks Festival of the North in Husavík, Iceland, and the MidWest Clinic in Chicago.

 Mary has won numerous awards, including the South Carolina Flute Society Young Artist Competition, Kathryn E. MacPhail Young Artist Competition, and Firelands Symphony Orchestra Young Artist Competition.
 She received an Honorable Mention in the Mary Graham Lasley Young Artist Competition and was a finalist in the Coeur D'Alene, William C. Byrd, and J.C.
 Arriaga Chamber Music Competitions.
 Over her career, she has received over 20 performance, research, and community outreach grants, including the Boedecker Path to Excellence Grant and the Bradley Research Grant at Florida State University.